Syn-X-Lin/gem5/README.md

-gem5-NVP
+Getting Started
 ===
 The gem5-NVP is a simulating framework for non-volatile processors (NVP) and non-volatile systems based on the gem5 simulator.
-It provides multiple interfaces for adding description of SimObjects' energy behavior as well as a energy management module which allows users to simulate state changes (power-on, power-off, etc.) easily.
+It provides multiple interfaces for adding description of SimObjects' energy behavior as well as an energy management module which allows users to simulate state changes (power-on, power-off, etc.) easily.

 ## <span id="contents">Contents</span>
 * [Contents](#contents)